Jezebel1990/react-game/README.md

 ## 📂  Access to the project
-You can access the source code of the [initial project](https://react-game-black.vercel.app/) or  [download](https://github.com/Jezebel1990/react-game.git) it.
+You can access the source code of the [project](https://react-game-black.vercel.app/) or  [download code](https://github.com/Jezebel1990/react-game.git) it.

 ## Available Scripts